tiagomms/XRPrototyping-03-PaperDigitalOverlay/README.md

 ## ⚠️ Challenges and What I'd Do Differently

-- Over-scoped vision task before locking down the prototype flow
 - UI and interaction design came too late in the process
+- Would prototype first, design second, AI basic prompt next
 - Parallel and switch logic introduced complexity beyond week scope
-- Would prototype first, design second, AI basic prompt next

 ## 🪪 License